 Our multidisciplinary team, which includes paediatricians, dietitians and laboratory services, will ensure comprehensive care for your child.

 Our team provides specialised care for individuals with genetic conditions or those at risk.
-Services include genetic counselling, evaluations and genetic testing to ascertain carrier status, prenatal and preimplantation diagnosis, and the likelihood of transmitting or inheriting a genetic disorder.
+Services include genetic counselling, evaluations and genetic testing to ascertain carrier status, prenatal and preimplantation diagnosis, and longitudinal care and treatment of children and some adults with genetic conditions.

 We recognise that some individuals present with symptoms that do not match a known diagnosis.
 Our team, which includes a range of multidisciplinary professionals, is committed to assisting these individuals in finding a diagnosis.